-Another way to make sure you can meet your savings goals, is to get extra income that will cover the extra expenses you are planning on making.
+Another way to make sure you can meet your savings goals is to get extra income to cover the additional expenses you are planning on making.

 When you want to earn some extra money through a side hustle, here are some of my favorites:

 - 15 Best Passive Income Ideas This Year

 - How To Make Money Starting A Blog